 To this end, we can do no better than to return to the work of Freud.
-For an analyst to point out that he is a practitioner of the technique does not give him sufficient authority, from the fact that he does not understand a Freud III, to challenge the latter in the name of a Freud II whom he thinks he understands.
-And his very ignorance of Freud I is no excuse for considering the five great psychoanalyses as a series of case studies as badly chosen as they are badly expressed, however marvelous he thinks it that the grain of truth hidden within them ever managed to survive.m
+For an analyst to point out that he is a practitioner of the technique does not give him sufficient authority, from the fact that he does not understand Freud III, to challenge the latter in the name of a Freud II whom he thinks he understands.
+And his very ignorance of Freud I is no excuse for considering the five great psychoanalyses as a series of case studies as badly chosen as they are badly expressed, however marvellous he thinks it that the grain of truth hidden within them ever managed to escape.30

-Take up the work of Freud again at the Traumdeutung to remind yourself that the dream has the structure of a sentence or, rather, to stick to the letter of the work, of a rebus; that is to say, it has the structure of a form of writing, of which the child's dream represents the primordial ideography and which, in the adult, reproduces the simultaneously phonetic and symbolic use of signifying elements, 65 which can also be found both in the hieroglyphs of ancient Egypt and in the characters still used in China.
-66 m This remark comes from one of the psychoanalysts the most interested in this debate (1966).
+Take up the work of Freud again at the Traumdeutung to remind yourself that the dream has the structure of a sentence or, rather, to stick to the letter of the work, of a rebus; that is to say, it has the structure of a form of writing, of which the child's dream represents the primordial ideography, and which, in the adult, reproduces the simultaneously phonetic and symbolic use of signifying elements, which can also be found both in the hieroglyphs of ancient Egypt and in the characters still used in China.

 But even this is no more than the deciphering of the instrument.
-The important part begins with the translation of the text, the important part which Freud tells us is given in the [verbal] elaboration of the dream-in other words, in its rhetoric.
-Ellipsis and pleonasm, hyperbaton or syllepsis, regression, repetition, apposition-these are the syntactical displacements; metaphor, catachresis, antonomasis, allegory, metonymy, and synecdoche-these are the semantic condensations in which Freud teaches us to read the intentions-ostentatious or demonstrative, dissimulating or persuasive, retaliatory or seductive-out of which the subject modulates his oneiric discourse.
+The important part begins with the translation of the text, the important part that Freud tells us is given in the elaboration of the dream - that is to say, in its rhetoric.
+Ellipsis and pleonasm, hyperbaton or syllepsis, regression, repetition, apposition - these are the syntactical displacements; metaphor, catachresis, autonomasis, allegory, metonymy, and synecdoche - these are the semantic condensations in which Freud teaches us to read the intentions - ostentatious or demonstrative, dissimulating or persuasive, retaliatory or seductive - out of which the subject modulates his oneiric discourse.

 We know that he laid it down as a rule that the expression of a desire must always be sought in the dream.
 But let us be sure what he meant by this.
-If Freud admits, as the motive of a dream apparently contrary to his thesis, the very desire to contradict him on the part of the subject whom he had tried to convince of his theory," how could he fail to admit the same motive for himself from the moment that, from his having arrived at this point, it was from another that his own law came back to him?
+If Freud admits, as the motive of a dream apparently contrary to his thesis, the very desire to contradict him on the part of the subject whom he had tried to convince of his theory,31 how could he fail to admit the same motive for himself from the moment that, having arrived at this point, it was from another that his own law came back to him?

-To put it in a nutshell, nowhere does it appear more clearly that man's desire finds its meaning in the desire of the other, not so much because the other holds the key to the object desired, as because the first object of desire is to be recognized by the other.
+In short, nowhere does it appear more clearly that man's desire finds its meaning in the desire of the other, not so much because the other holds the key to the object desired, as because the first object of desire is to be recognized by the other.

-Moreover, we all surely know from experience that from the moment that the analysis becomes engaged in the path of transference-and for us it is the index that this has taken place-each dream of the patient requires to be interpreted as a provocation, a masked avowal, or a diversion, by its relation to the analytic discourse; and that in proportion to the progress of the analysis, his dreams invariably become more and more reduced to the function of elements in the dialogue being realized in the analysis.
+Indeed, we all know from experience that from the moment the analysis becomes engaged in the path of transference - and for us it is the index that this has taken place - each of the patient's dreams is to be interpreted as a provocation, a masked avowal, or a diversion, by its relation to the analytic discourse, and that in proportion to the progress of the analysis, his dreams become more and more reduced to the function of elements in the dialogue being realized in the analysis.

-In the case of the psychopathology of everyday life, another area consecrated by the work of Freud, it is clear that every parapraxis is a successful discourse-one might call it a nicely turned "phrase"-and that in the lapsus it is the muzzling effect or gag which hinges on the
+In the case of the psychopathology of everyday life,32 another field to which Freud turned his attention, it is clear that every unsuccessful act is a successful, not to say 'well turned', discourse, and that in the lapsus it is the gag that hinges on speech, and exactly in the right quarter for its word to be sufficient to the wise.